rems-project/cn-tutorial/src/tutorial.md

 CN is a type system for verifying C code, focusing especially on low-level systems code.
 Compared to the normal C type system, CN checks not only that expressions and statements follow the correct typing discipline for C-types, but also that the C code executes *safely* --- does not raise C undefined behaviour --- and *correctly* --- according to strong user-defined specifications.
 To accurately handle the complex semantics of C, CN builds on the [Cerberus semantics for C](https://github.com/rems-project/cerberus/).

+The following tutorial introduces CN along a series of examples, starting with basic usage of CN on simple arithmetic functions and slowly moving towards more elaborate separation logic specifications of data structures.
+Many examples are taken from Arthur Charguéraud's excellent [Separation Logic Foundations](https://softwarefoundations.cis.upenn.edu) (example names starting with `slf...`).

 ## Installation

 To fetch and install CN, check the Cerberus repository at <https://github.com/rems-project/cerberus> and follow the instructions in [`backend/cn/INSTALL.md`](https://github.com/rems-project/cerberus/blob/master/backend/cn/INSTALL.md).

 Type `cn --help` in your terminal to ensure CN is installed and found by your system.
 This should print the list of available options CN can be executed with.

 To apply CN to a C file, run `cn CFILE`.